RhetTbull/osxphotos/README.md

                                   photo would be named
                                   'photoname_bearbeiten.ext'.
 The default
                                   suffix is '_edited'.
+  --original-suffix SUFFIX        Optional suffix for naming original photos.
+                                  Default name for original photos is in form 'filename.ext'.
+For example, with '--
+                                  original-suffix _original', the original
+                                  photo would be named
+                                  'filename_original.ext'.
+The default suffix
+                                  is '' (no suffix).
   --no-extended-attributes        Don't copy extended attributes when
                                   exporting.
 You only need this if exporting to a filesystem that doesn't support Mac OS